DALLAS -- A lawsuit involving Spirit Airlines and the pilot association could lead to headaches for travelers.

 Spirit Airlines asked for a temporary restraining order against its own pilots, who Spirit alleges are causing delays and cancellations.

 On Sunday alone, 81 flights were canceled.
-And on Monday, canceled flights led to a caught-on-camera scuffle at a Florida airport.
+And Monday, canceled flights led to a caught-on-camera scuffle at a Florida airport.

 So why is it happening?
 A lawsuit Spirit Airlines filed against the pilot association alleges the pilots are engaged in a "pervasive illegal work slowdown."